 - Gentlemen, please know that your lady really wants to dance with you because you’re her best partner.

-The Lesson and Consultation
+What to Expect at the Lesson and Consultation

 Seems like many of the special songs that engaged couples love are actually Viennese Waltzes.
 Read this Dance Safari post, “Viennese Waltz, A Dance You’ll Fall in Love With“.